-Spring.
+Spring of even years.
 Prerequisite: BIOL 3034 or permission of instructor.
 This course focuses upon the principles and major concepts in evolutionary biology from a historical and contemporary viewpoint.
-Morphological and molecular evolution, population genetics, systematics, the fossil record, a history of life on earth, macroevolution, and adaptation are among the topics examined in this course.
+Morphological and molecular population evolution. genetics. systematics, the fossil record, a history of life on earth, macroevolution, and adaptation are among the topics examined in this course.
 Lecture 3 hours, lab 3 hours. \$10 laboratory fee.